-- o Completing clinical trials to obtain FDA pre-market approval for use of the Delcath system with melphalan to treat malignant melanoma that has spread to the liver.
-Our highest priority is completing the Phase III clinical trial, data preparation, statistical analysis and filing of necessary regulatory documents associated with an application for FDA pre-market approval of the commercial sale of the Delcath system in the United States for use in administering melphalan in the treatment of melanoma that has spread to the liver.
-We are presently treating patients in trials being conducted by the National Cancer Institute and will seek to add clinical centers to this trial in order to speed the completion of the trial. - Obtaining approval to market the Delcath system in the United States for the treatment of additional cancers in the liver.
-We are testing our system in the treatment of other cancers of the liver such as primary liver cancer, and tumors of neuroendocrine and adenocarcinoma origin that have spread to the liver using the drug melphalan.
+- Completing clinical trials to obtain FDA pre-market approval for use of the Delcath System with melphalan to treat malignant melanoma that has spread to the liver.
+Our highest priority is completing the Phase III clinical trial, data preparation, statistical analysis and filing of necessary regulatory documents associated with an application for FDA pre-market approval of the commercial sale of the Delcath System in the United States for use in administering melphalan in the treatment of melanoma that has spread to the liver.
+We are presently treating patients in trials being conducted by the National Cancer Institute (the "NCI") and will seek to add clinical centers to this trial in order to speed the completion of the trial. - Obtaining approval to market the Delcath System in the United States for the treatment of additional cancers in the liver.
+We are testing our system in the treatment of other cancers of the liver such as primary liver cancer, and tumors of neuroendocrine and adenocarcinoma origin that have spread to the liver as well as melanomas that received prior isolated hepatic perfusion using the drug melphalan.
 In 2004, we commenced Phase II studies of these three cancers in the liver and are currently recruiting and treating patients within this trial.
-We will also continue to evaluate other promising drug candidates to use with our system to treat other specific tumors in the liver. - o Explore other regional therapy applications for the Delcath system.
-We are evaluating other organs and procedures that may be well suited for the use of our device.
-Other organs or body regions that may be evaluated for compatibility with our catheter technology include limbs, lungs, pancreas, and kidneys. - o Investigating treatment of hepatitis using anti-viral drugs.
-In addition to researching the use of other chemotherapy agents with the Delcath system to treat a variety of cancers, we plan to research the use of other compounds with the Delcath system to treat other diseases of the liver including hepatitis.
-We intend to develop strategic alliances with a number of cancer centers.
-To this end, we are presently contacting recognized leading institutions and liver transplant centers that focus on regional cancer treatments.
-By working together with these institutions we intend to explore new applications for our technology and to help in the design and expansion of our clinical trials.

-- We intend to improve our technology.
-We will continue to identify improvements which increase potential drug dosing, simplify the procedure, shorten recovery times and expand the uses of the system.
-These changes may include new catheter designs, system architectures and the development of filters with specific affinity to newer anticancer and antiviral agents. - O Introducing the Delcath system into foreign markets.
+- Testing drugs other than melphalan, including the chemotherapeutic drug doxorubicin against primary liver cancer and oxaliplatin against metastatic colorectal tumors in the liver.
+We will also continue to evaluate other promising drug candidates to use with our system to treat other specific tumors in the liver. - Explore other regional therapy applications for the Delcath System.
+We are evaluating other organs and procedures that may be well suited for the use of our technology.
+Other organs or body regions that may be evaluated for compatibility with our catheter technology include limbs, lungs, pancreas, and kidneys. - Investigating treatment of hepatitis using anti-viral drugs.
+In addition to researching the use of other chemotherapy agents with the Delcath System to treat a variety of cancers, we plan to research the use of other compounds with the Delcath System to treat other diseases of the liver including hepatitis. - Developing strategic alliances with a number of cancer centers.
+To this end, we are presently contacting recognized leading institutions and liver transplant centers that treat a large number of liver cancer or hepatitis patients.
+By working together with these institutions we intend to explore new applications for our technology and to help in the design and expansion of our clinical trials. - Improving our technology.
+We will continue to identify improvements which increase potential drug dosing, simplify the procedure, shorten recovery times and expand the uses of the Delcath System.
+These changes may include new catheter designs, system architectures and the development of filters with specific affinity to newer anticancer and antiviral agents. - Introducing the Delcath System into foreign markets.
 We may seek to establish strategic relationships with domestic and foreign firms that have an established presence or experience in the foreign markets that we intend to target.
 Our strategy is to focus on markets that have a high incidence of liver disease and the public or private means to provide and pay for the associated medical treatments.
 According to the World Health Organization, many Asian and European countries, including China, Japan, Hong Kong, the Philippines, Australia, Greece, France, Germany, Italy and Spain, have a higher incidence of hepatitis and liver cancer than the United States.
 We may explore arrangements with strategic partners who have experience with obtaining the necessary regulatory approvals and the marketing of medical devices in those markets.